blastlab/indoornavi-javascript-api/README.md

 ### Fluent API:

-1. API should be written fallowing the "soft rule" of [fluent API](https://www.tutorialspoint.com/entity_framework/entity_framework_fluent_api.html), and by "soft rule" is meant to not force this API to be fluent in every end point of this API.
+1. API should be written following the "soft rule" of [fluent API](https://www.tutorialspoint.com/entity_framework/entity_framework_fluent_api.html), and by "soft rule" is meant to not force this API to be fluent in every end point of this API.

 2. For methods that are returning values or API sensitive informations it is recommended to avoid fluent API rule by all means.